Public Outreach:

 Andrew Evitts, Instructor, West Kentucky Community and Technical College

-Jeanne Hartinger, Media Specialist, Center for Applied Energy Research, University of Kentucky
+Jeanne Hartinger, CAER, University of Kentucky

 Project Documents